xaviermignot/xaviermignot.github.io/_drafts/github-runner-container-app-part2.md

 ## About ephemeral runners
 GitHub [recommends](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/autoscaling-with-self-hosted-runners#using-ephemeral-runners-for-autoscaling) the use of _ephemeral_ runners for autoscaling.
 It means that each runner processes a single job, and each job is processed by a fresh runner.
 This makes job execution more predictable and prevent the risk of using a compromised runner or exposing sensitive information.

 The use of ephemeral runners depends on the container image we use.
 The [image]({% post_url 2023-11-27-github-runner-container-app-part1 %}#create-a-dockerfile-or-use-another-one-as-a-base) used in the previous post requires the `EPHEMERAL` environment variable set to `1`.
+At the end it's just a flag passed to a script when the runner is initialized.

 ## Container Apps Jobs
 In the previous post a Container App has been set-up a single self-hosted runner.
 The App was always running, regularly polling the GitHub REST API for jobs to run, and the same runner was processing all the jobs.